lando/docs/help/updating.md

 # Updating

 While we try to make updating as seamless as possible Lando has _a lot_ of moving parts so sometimes there are edge cases we miss.

 If you find yourself amongst the lucky edge cases we've prepared this guide to help you work through them on your own.

-These are ordered from the lightest touch to the heaviest hand so we recommend you try them out in the order presented.

-## 1. Do a `lando rebuild`
+## 1. Where is `lando update`?

+If you don't have a `lando update` command we recommend you first install/update via the [latest available package installer](https://github.com/lando/lando/releases).

+Note that the latest package installer may be a few versions behind where we are today but that's ok because once you have it you can then `lando update`!

+## 2. Why did my app stop working?

+### `lando rebuild`

-The vast majority of errors you may run into after updating can be resolved by running a `lando rebuild` on the problematic app.
+The vast majority of app specific errors you may run into after updating can be resolved by running a `lando rebuild` on the problematic app.
 This will ensure your container is clean, up to date and rebuilt against the updated `lando` and `docker` versions.

 ```bash
 lando rebuild -y
 ```

-## 2. Force remove the proxy
+### Force remove the proxy

 If you're having trouble with `*.lndo.site` or custom `proxy` urls, and you've already determined you do not have an issue with [DNS Rebinding protection](./dns-rebind.md) then manually force removing the `proxy` container and restarting your app could help.